MicrosoftDocs/power-platform/power-platform/admin/manage-principalobjectaccess-storage.md

 To manage this record-level collaboration and to provide user access to shared records, all sharing of records and their permissions are stored in the PrincipalObjectAccess (POA) table.
 Whenever users try to access a record that they don’t own or don't have the appropriate privilege in their security role, the system checks the POA table to authorize the user’s access.

 ## Sources of POA
+The following topics outline the settings or usage that would create POA records as they enabled record sharing.
+The settings should be reviewed and updated accordingly to avoid over-sharing and the increased in POA storage.

 ### Share reassigned records with original owner

-When this setting is set to **Yes**, then record would be created in the POA table whenever a user assigns a record to another user or team.
+By-default, the **Set whether reassigned records are shared with original owner** setting is **No**.
+This is where the original owner of the record will no longer have access to the record when the record ownership is reassigned to another user.
+When this setting is set to **Yes**, then a record would be created in the POA table whenever a user assigns a record to another user or team.
 The original owner is automatically added as **Share** to.

 :::image type="content" source="media/manage-principalobjectaccess-storage.png" alt-text="Manage PrincipalObjectAccess storage.":::